MeadowlarkDAW/meadowlark-factory-library/README.md

 Feel free to open a PR to submit any samples or presets to be reviewed for inclusion in this library!

-Even if you do not create content, feel free to leave a review of any pending user-submitted content under the "Pull requests" tab above.
+Even if you do not create content, feel free to leave a review of any pending user-submitted content under the "Pull requests" and "Issues" tabs above.

 Before submitting any content, please review our rules: